 A: If you’re already a C Corporation, there’s no reason not to take advantage of this provision.
 You didn’t have to know about it when you set it up to take advantage of it.
 You just need to make sure to take the appropriate steps when it’s time to sell the stock.
 If you were going to set up a new company today, this would be one of the factors in deciding what type of entity best fits your company structure.
 Founders and the professional advisors should review the business model, the investors, goals, exit strategy, timeline, etc. to elect the best entity.

 Q: Are a lot of professional advisors in the SaaS space aware of this?

 A: I don’t think so.
 Tax exemptions are not as well evaluated in setting up an entity.
-These type of provisions are more commonly reviewed during tax prep and potential exit.
-Making sure to leverage an established CPA who is specialized on these type of tax issues during setting up a company provides benefits throughout the years of your ownership.
+These types of provisions are more commonly reviewed during tax prep and potential exit.
+Making sure to leverage an established CPA who is specialized on these types of tax issues during setting up a company provides benefits throughout the years of your ownership.

 If your business is a C Corporation, it would be worth the time to consult with a specialized CPA.
 If you need help navigating the IRC, small business tax prep, or finances, check out our tax services.

 Additional Tax Resources That You May Find Helpful:

 - Small Business Tax Deductions & Credits That You Might Be Missing

 - Your Small Business Tax Preparation Checklist